Matt Wallner Player Props: Twins vs. Phillies

 Matt Wallner At The Plate

-- Wallner is hitting .242 with four doubles, seven home runs and 10 walks.
+- Wallner has four doubles, eight home runs and 10 walks while batting .250.

+- In 42.4% of his games this season (14 of 33), Wallner has picked up at least one hit, and in seven of those games (21.2%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.